-- a) Increase the number of office jobs Downtown and increase the number of all jobs to approximately 7,500 by 2031. - b) Through population and employment growth, reach a minimum density of 150 people and jobs per hectare by 2031. - c) Increase each year, at a rate greater than the city's population growth, the number of Guelph residents visiting Downtown to shop, dine and attend cultural events.
+- i) Increase the number of office jobs Downtown and increase the number of all jobs to a minimum of approximately 7,500 by 2031. - ii) Through population and employment growth, reach a minimum density of 150 people and jobs per hectare by 2031. - iii) Increase each year, at a rate greater than the city's population growth, the number of Guelph residents visiting Downtown to shop, dine and attend cultural events.